fnaumenko/isChIP/README.md

 Default: 0

 `-c|--chr <name>`<br>
-Generate output for the specified chromosome only.
-The value `name` is the chromosome identifier; it is a number or character, for example, `10`, `X`.<br>
+Generate output for the specified chromosome only. `name` identifies chromosome by number or character, e.g. `10` or `X`.<br>
-This is a strong option, which forces to ignore all other chromosomes from reference genome and *template*, and abolishes the impact of option `--bg-all`.
+This option forces to ignore all other chromosomes from reference genome and *template*, and abolishes the impact of option `--bg-all`.
 If the specified chromosome is absent in *template*, the program has nothing to simulate.